RostamVPN/mullvadvpn-app/README.md

   - **linux/** - Scripts and configuration files for the deb and rpm artifacts
   - **pkg-scripts/** - Scripts bundled with and executed by the macOS pkg installer
   - **windows/** - Windows NSIS installer configuration and assets
-  - **ca.crt** - The Mullvad relay server root CA. Bundled with the app and only OpenVPN relays signed by this CA are trusted
+  - **ca.crt** - The Rostam relay server root CA. Bundled with the app and only OpenVPN relays signed by this CA are trusted